Are you thinking of living in Norwich?

 The Norfolk and Norwich festivals encourage residents to celebrate the regions community-driven roots.

-Norwich is also home to the fantastic University of East Anglia (UEA), which was rated as the 30th best university in the UK in the Guardian’s 2020 University league table.
+Norwich is also home to the fantastic University of East Anglia (UEA), which is one of the top performers in the country.

 This community of students really adds to the city, giving it an injection of youthful exuberance.

 There is also a strong drive towards regeneration in the city.

 New developments are popping up throughout Norwich, making great use of neglected land.